 To ease these symptoms, I advise breastfeeding mothers to reduce their consumption of milk and dairy products.
 As for the cases where the baby has blood in stool, I advise mothers to completely stop the consumption of milk and dairy products, in addition to any foods containing milk such as certain types of bread and certain cakes, to protect the baby from the symptoms of milk allergy.

 In case this cessation is not possible, then the baby can be fed using hypoallergenic formula.
-Most baby formulae are made of cow’s milk, but some in a hypoallergenic way, as the milk proteins are broken down to amino acids, which prevents milk allergy symptoms in babies.
+Most baby formulae are made of cow’s milk, but some are in a hypoallergenic way, as the milk proteins are broken down to amino acids, which prevents milk allergy symptoms in babies.

 It is noteworthy that baby formulae made of goat’s milk or soy are not a healthy alternative for babies allergic to milk, because there is a huge cross resemblance with cow’s milk.